MapsPeople/docs/src/android/v3/getting-started-on-directions.md

   order: 150
 ---

-In this tutorial we will create a Route from a users location to a Location on the map.
+In this tutorial we will create a Route from a user's location to a Location on the map.

 Mapsindoors supports both indoor and outdoors Navigation.

 Start by creating an activity that has a Google Maps map view and a `MapControl` initiated.
 You can read how to do this on [Setup a Google Map with MapsIndoors]({{ site.url }}/android/v3/#setup-a-google-map-with-mapsindoors)

 Once that is created we can start making Routes between coordinates and Locations on the map.
 To create the Routes you start by querying `MPRoutingProvider` with two Locations/coordinates.
-Here we will start with a user location and a `MPLocation`object.
+Here we will start with a user location and an `MPLocation` object.
 In this example we are using the MapsIndoors office Solution.
 The API key for it is `57e4e4992e74800ef8b69718`.

 First create an instance of `MPRoutingProvider`.
 After that, assign a listener to the routing provider with `setOnRouteResultListener`.
-Right now, we will just send the route on to a rendering method.
+Right now, we will just send the Route on to a rendering method.
 This will be covered later.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>